olimorris/VectorCode/docs/cli.md

 ```bash
 vectorcode query "How to configure reranker model"
 ```
+If things are going right, you'll see some paths being printed, followed by their content.
+These are the selected documents that are relevant to the query.

 If you want to wipe the embedding for the repository (to use a new embedding function or after an upgrade with breaking changes), use